soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E2_Grundlagen-Ontologien_en.md

 Ontologies therefore provide a foundation for not only documenting complex research and collection data, but also for representing the domain knowledge contained within them in a structured way and making it usable for further research.

+> **What do ontologies enable?**
+>
+> Because ontologies describe domain knowledge formally and explicitly, they make it possible to:
+>
+> - integrate and relate heterogeneous data
+> - exchange and reuse knowledge across collections, projects, and systems
+> - process semantic information by machine, an
+> - support logical inference based on formally defined relationships.
+>
+> Ontologies therefore provide a bridge between domain knowledge and machine-processable research data.

 ---

 ## Outlook